 Richard Canter

-Mr. Canter is sought after as a clinician and guest conductor.
-In 2018, he was appointed the music director of the Cincinnati Junior Youth Wind Ensemble at the University of Cincinnati College-Conservatory of Music.
-He has presented clinics on band pedagogy throughout the United States, including two presentations at the Midwest Band and Orchestra Clinic in Chicago, and music education conferences in 26 states.
-Mr. Canter has been an advocate for music education throughout his twenty four years as a music educator, serving four years as District 14 President of the Ohio Music Education Association.
-He has a passion for helping students reach their highest goals in music.
-This passion led to creating the Scale & Rhythm Chunks program, a teaching tool that is used by bands throughout the United States and internationally.
-The Chunks program is endorsed by Dr. Tim Lautzenheiser as "exactly what is wanted and needed... an idea whose time has come."
-Mr. Canter's honors and achievements include the Mark S. Kelly Senior Marcher Award at BGSU, Finneytown Local School District Educator of the Year, the Hamilton County "Celebrate Excellence" Award, and being a winner of the Music Educator’s National Conference Music Composition National Competition.
-In 2022, he was inducted into the Arts Wing of the Ross High School Hall of Fame.
-Bands under Mr. Canter's direction have been invited to perform at the OMEA Professional Music Education Conference, as well as Indianapolis, Chicago, New Orleans, Walt Disney World, Washington D.C., and Paris, France and have consistently received top honors at Ohio Music Education Association Marching and Concert Band Adjudicated Events.
-His professional affiliations include the National Association for Music Education, the Ohio Music Education Association, the Texas Bandmasters Association, ASCAP, Phi Mu Alpha Sinfonia and Kappa Kappa Psi.
-In addition to directing the Marching Blue & Gold, Mr. Canter teaches Beginning Band, Intermediate Band, Junior Band, Symphonic Band and the Walnut Hills HS Wind Ensemble.
-Mr. Canter resides in Cincinnati, Ohio with his wife, Kellie and two children, Lily and Andrew.
+Mr. Canter is a sought-after clinician, adjudicator, educational consultant, and guest conductor.
+In 2018, he was appointed Music Director of the Cincinnati Junior Youth Wind Ensemble at the University of Cincinnati College-Conservatory of Music.
+He has presented clinics on band pedagogy at conferences in 29 states, including two appearances at the Midwest Band and Orchestra Clinic in Chicago.
+A dedicated advocate for music education, Mr. Canter served four years as District 14 President of the Ohio Music Education Association.
+His commitment to music literacy and pedagogy led to the development of Scale & Rhythm Chunks, a widely used teaching tool adopted by bands nationally and internationally.
+Endorsed by Dr. Tim Lautzenheiser as “exactly what is wanted and needed… an idea whose time has come,” the program released its 3rd edition in 2023, featuring a collaboration with Patrick Sheridan, co-author of the Emmy-Award-Winning Breathing Gym® series.
+Mr. Canter’s accolades include the Mark S. Kelly Senior Marcher Award at BGSU, Finneytown Local School District Educator of the Year, the Hamilton County “Celebrate Excellence” Award, and the Golden Apple Award for Excellence in Teaching at Walnut Hills High School.
+His composition Mirage for flugelhorn and piano was a national winner of the MENC Music Composition Competition and premiered in Washington, D.C.
+He was inducted into the Arts Wing of the Ross High School Hall of Fame in 2022 and will be inducted into the Finneytown Local School District Hall of Fame in 2025.
+Bands under Mr. Canter’s direction have performed at the OMEA Professional Development Conference and in cities including Indianapolis, Chicago, New Orleans, Washington D.C., Paris, and at Walt Disney World.
+Ensembles under his direction have consistently earned top ratings at Ohio Music Education Association Marching and Concert Band Adjudicated Events.
+Mr. Canter's professional affiliations include the National Association for Music Education, the Ohio Music Education Association, the Texas Bandmasters Association, ASCAP, Phi Mu Alpha Sinfonia, and Kappa Kappa Psi.
+In 2024, Mr. Canter joined the KHS America Academic Alliance as an Educational Artist, representing Jupiter Band Instruments and affiliated brands.
+In addition to directing the Marching Blue & Gold, Mr. Canter teaches Beginning Band, Intermediate Band, Junior Band, Symphonic Band and the Walnut Hills High School Wind Ensemble.
 513-363-8510 |

 Andrew Peoples